Multiplicity dependence of f$_0$(980) production in pp collisions at $\sqrt{s} = 13$ TeV: Introduction

 QCD predicts the formation of a deconfined and strongly interacting matter, called the quark--gluon plasma (QGP), under conditions of high temperature and high energy density~\cite{Adams:2005dq, Adcox:2004mh, Heinz:2000bk, ALICE:2022wpn}.
 As the system cools down, the near-perfect fluidity of QGP collapses, confining quarks and gluons into hadrons upon crossing its critical temperature.
 As the system cools below the critical temperature, all inelastic interactions stop, confining partons into hadrons, where the relative particle composition is expected to be fixed at the chemical freeze-out stage.
 In heavy-ion collisions, the thermally produced hadron gas can be modelled according to a grand canonical ensemble of particle species, considering the conservation of baryon number, electric charge, strangeness, and other quantum numbers on average.
 Statistical hadronisation modelling of particle production can be extended to pp and p--Pb collisions by employing a canonical approach.
 An implementation of the statistical model is the canonical statistical model with undersaturation of strangeness, $\gamma_{S}$CSM~\cite{Vovchenko:2019kes}.
 The $\gamma_{S}$CSM accounts for the system-size-dependent hadrochemistry at vanishing baryon density with local conservation of electric charge, baryon density, as well as strangeness.
 It can, therefore, predict the relative particle composition while suppressing the production of strangeness in small collision systems.
 Although $\gamma_{S}$CSM does not account for the hadronic phase or the rescattering of decay products from short-lived resonances, it remains a powerful tool for investigating strangeness production.
 In particular, such an approach can provide insight into whether certain hadrons include strange quarks.
-Due to the exotic nature of \fzero~and its production mechanisms, it has not yet been implemented in most QCD-inspired general-purpose Monte Carlo models utilised in the field.
+Due to ongoing studies on the possible exotic nature of \fzero~and its production mechanisms, it has not yet been implemented in most QCD-inspired general-purpose Monte Carlo models utilised in the field.
 Therefore, the $\gamma_{S}$CSM offers a suitable framework for studying the strangeness-related properties of the \fzero.
-For instance, the enhancement of \fzero$/\pi$~ratio with increasing multiplicity can indicate the presence of strange quarks inside the \fzero.
-On the other hand, the absence of late hadronic interactions in the statistical hadronisation model results in the overestimation of resonance yields, especially in large collision systems.
-Therefore, the model overestimates the observed $\mathrm{f}_{0}$(980)/$\pi$~ratio.
-One open point, which is relevant to a precise data-to-model comparison~\cite{Reichert:2024stb}, is the knowledge of the $\mathrm{f}_{0}$(980) branching ratios (B.R.).
-Only few measurements of the B.R. of the $\mathrm{f}_{0}(980) \rightarrow \pi^{+}\pi^{-}$ decay channel~\cite{CLEO:2009ugx, BaBar:2006hyf, Stone:2013eaa} are available.
-The CELO~\cite{CLEO:2009ugx} and BaBar~\cite{BaBar:2006hyf} measurements of the ratio of B.R. are compatible with zero within 3 units of their uncertainties, where the zero value of the ratio indicates no $\mathrm{f}_{0}(980)\rightarrow \mathrm{KK}$ decay.
-Such a measurement of the B.R. is relevant because it directly affects the corrected yields.
-However, after chemical freeze-out, the system still evolves through a hadronic phase, during which elastic interactions and resonance dynamics play an important role.